 Intuit QuickBooks is a business accounting platform that has ruled the financial management software industry over the 20 years – it’s been a go-to classic for keeping books straight and businesses organized since the turn of the New Millennium.

 So… How does QuickBooks work?
 QuickBooks takes your financial records, reports, business data, etc. and organizes them for you so all of this information is easier to digest, study and manage.
 It also allows you to easily keep up with payroll and other financial aspects of your business, like sales, expenses and purchases.
 This software is an ideal solution for people who need a management tool to help them run their small to mid-sized businesses more easily and efficiently.

 There are numerous advantages to choosing QuickBooks as your go-to accounting software.
 As you’d guess, the features and benefits you’ll experience vary depending on the edition of QuickBooks you choose to work in.
 However, no matter the version you go with it, you’ll discover it’s easy-to-use and there are a few universal perks, like financial reporting, money management, billing and invoicing capabilities and more.

 What is a Sage System?

-Sage is an accounting software that facilitates, organizes and simplifies a variety of accounting tasks.
-Over the last 20+ years, Sage has become the third largest accounting software worldwide for financial management, and boasts over six million users today.
+Sage is accounting software that facilitates, organizes and simplifies a variety of accounting tasks.
+Over the last 20+ years, Sage has become the third-largest accounting software worldwide for financial management and boasts over six million users today.

 The most comparable solution to QuickBooks in Sage’s portfolio is Sage 50cloud, formerly known as Peachtree.
 Retail pricing for the most affordable option, Sage 50cloud Pro Accounting, currently starts just under $500/year, making it the most similar price point to QuickBooks that Sage offers.